 Full Rocker: This is the reverse of camber, and creates a slight U shape from tip to tail.
 Fully rockered models typically have great float in powder because their exaggerated tip and tail lift allow you to stay on top of the snow with greater ease.
 Fully rockered models are also easy to maneuver because they have very little effective edge and so they turn on a dime.
 You will find full rocker in park and all-mountain models and in most powder versions.

 Rocker/Camber: This is when rocker is added in the tip but still has camber underfoot.
 The advantage of tip rocker is that it makes it more versatile — it has more float, a shorter effective edge, and is easier to turn, but still has camber underfoot for added power and stability in turns when at higher speeds.
 These skis have no rocker in the tail, which is fine unless you're landing switch off cliff drops into powder (which we weren't).
-The Head Great Joy and the Icelantic Oracle 88 both have a rocker/camber profile.
+The Icelantic Oracle 88 has a rocker/camber profile.

 Rocker/Camber/Rocker: This profile seems to be the most popular among the all-mountain models we tested, and is just as it sounds: rocker in the tip, camber underfoot, and rocker in the tail.
 This profile gives the ski added playfulness and float and still has the benefits of camber underfoot.
 The tail rocker, allows you to land cliff drops switch in powder (if that's your thing) and seems to add some silkiness to the back of the ski, allowing you to easily smear turns in the fresh stuff.